mwu-tow/MongoDB/README.md

 This class contains a few methods that are "global" for the Mongo bindings.
 Its objects can be freely constructed using the `MongoDB` constructor.

 #### Methods:
 * `init :: None` — should be called before making any other call into this library.
-Initializes a global state of the underlying C driver.
+Initializes a global state of the underlying C driver. **NOTE: It is not necessary to call this method manually, it will be called automatically when the first client is created.**
 * `cleanup :: None` — should be called when there will be no more calls into this library.
-Releases all the resources allocated by the driver. **NOTE: it is not allowed to call `init` once again after `cleanup`!**
+Releases all the resources allocated by the driver. **NOTE: It is not allowed to call `init` once again after `cleanup`!**
 * `newClient uri :: Text -> Client` — creates a new `Client` object representing a MongoDB connection. `uri` is a `Text` parameter, for example `"mongodb://192.168.11.20:27017"`.
 Please refer to the [MongoDB documentation](https://docs.mongodb.com/manual/reference/connection-string/?_ga=2.226838301.1022409252.1529405873-838949899.1529405873) for more information about supported URI syntax.

 ### class `Client`